hstandeffer/harrisonstandefferblog/content/blog/mongo-references/index.md

 ```
 <br />

-Since we earlier defined the refs in our Mongoose models, we can use Mongoose's **populate** method, to load the details of each blog post per user.
+Since we earlier defined the refs in our Mongoose models, we can now use Mongoose's [**populate**](https://mongoosejs.com/docs/populate.html) method, to load the details of each blog post per user.
 By passing the string "*blogs*", we tell Mongoose that we want it to look for the object with the name *blogs* and then populate it with data from the Blog model.

 Now, the JSON data returned at the /api/users endpoint also returns all of the blog data for each user and is populated and displayed all in one request:
 ```json